jontrossbach/DcCC/README.md

 # DcCC
-Labs for Datacenters and cloud computing
+Labs for Datacenters and Cloud Computing